Manitoba

 Give your tenant or landlord notice as required by the Manitoba Residential Tenancies Act with these easy-to-use forms.

-- if the tenant has failed to pay the rent on time,
+- If the tenant has failed to pay rent on time

-- if either party has failed to perform its obligations under the lease or tenancy agreement,
+- If either the landlord or tenant has not fulfilled their obligations under the lease or tenancy agreement

-- if major renovations are needed which require the premises to be empty,
+- When major renovations are necessary and the premises must be vacated

-- if the landlord needs to enter the premises to inspect or repair or to show the premises to a prospective tenant or buyer.
+- If the landlord needs access to the premises for inspection, repairs, or to show the property to a prospective tenant or buyer

-The RTA sets out the manner in which notice must be given, and the time period which must be given for the other party to respond to the notice.
+The Residential Tenancies Act clearly specifies both the manner in which notice must be delivered and the time periods allowed for the other party to respond.
+Both landlords and tenants should ensure they follow these requirements to remain compliant with the Act.

 Sort by